CircuitRCAY/dotfiles/README.md

 # Dotfiles
-This is the revival of the i3-gaps dotfiles provided by CircuitRCAY.
+This was the revival of the i3-gaps dotfiles provided by CircuitRCAY.
+No longer maintained.

 ## Specs
 - Acer Aspire V15 Nitro (Black Edition)